Vedant-Pra/The-Sizziling-Skillet/README.md

 # The-Sizziling-Skillet
-The "Sizzling Skillet" is a responsive restaurant website featuring delicious comfort food.
-Built with HTML, CSS, and Flexbox, it offers a visually appealing interface, smooth scrolling, and sections for showcasing the menu, customer testimonials, and a contact form.
-A modern design and responsive layout ensure a seamless experience across devices.
+"Sizzling Skillet" is a responsive restaurant website.
+HTML and CSS are used to build the website.
+Flexbox is employed for flexible and responsive layouts.
+The website includes a stylish navigation bar with a hamburger menu for mobile devices.
+Smooth scrolling functionality enables seamless navigation.
+Different food types are showcased with appealing images.
+The food menu section displays delicious dishes with descriptions and prices.
+Customer testimonials are featured to build credibility.
+A contact section with a form allows easy communication with the restaurant.
+The website offers an engaging and user-friendly experience for visitors.